Baby awake in crib

 • My baby is only napping for about 60 minutes; should I move naps up?

 At Moms on Call we want to meet families where they are and, in doing so, we have created resources to answer questions just like these!
-In the below video, Laura shares how to help solve short naps.
+In the below video, Laura shares how to help solve infant short naps.
 For parents that need a quick drill-down of what that looks like, keep reading.

 How do I "make" my little one sleep through a nap?